reowst/sdk/FAQ.md

 ## How much does Network Next cost?

-Network Next by targets only the bottom 10% of your playerbase having a really bad experience, so it is very cost effective.
+Network Next targets only the bottom 10% of your playerbase having a really bad experience, so it is very cost effective.

-You don't pay anything for the 90% of players who already have a good connection to your server.
+You don't pay _anything_ for the 90% of players who already have a good connection to your server.

 Bandwidth for players where we provide significant improvement costs 10c per-gigabyte on average right now, but we expect this to reduce over time.